 Jellies can sense their prey and move towards it.
 They hunt!

 Jellyfish are voracious hunters.
-Their vortex-creating swimming action also draws in food to the tentacles and they never stop swimming or eating.
+Their vortex-creating swimming action can also draw in food to the tentacles and they never stop swimming or eating.

 Jelly tentacles have an amazing weapon.
-Each tentacle is loaded with many, sometimes millions of spring loaded barbed hooks filled with a neurotoxin.
+Each tentacle is loaded with many, sometimes millions of spring loaded barbed harpoons filled with a neurotoxin.
+These weapons hide in a tiny cyst cavity just beneath the surfaces of their skin.
 The lion’s mane jelly can have 1,200 tentacles, some up to 119 feet long, covered in cysts containing the barbed hooks.
+These weapons are scientifically called cnidocytes.

-Jellies don’t always have the intelligence to know if something they touch is prey or not, which is why they attack people.
-The release of the barbs is automatic.
-Lion’s mane, pacific sea nettle and box jellies sting people.
-The Portuguese man o’ war is renowned for it’s painful sting (although it’s not technically a jellyfish), but the Australian box jelly (chironex fleckeri) is the most deadly jelly.
-It can kill a human in a matter of minutes if medical help isn’t received.
-It’s poison was analyzed to include an amazing cocktail of 170 toxin proteins.
+The Portuguese man o’ war is renowned for it’s painful sting (although it’s not technically a jellyfish, it’s a hydrozoan, like the string critter above), but the Australian box jelly is the most deadly jelly.
+It’s one of the most poisonous creatures on earth and can kill a human in a matter of minutes if medical help isn’t received.
+It’s poison was analyzed to include an amazing cocktail of 170 toxic proteins.
+(The application of diluted vinegar can ease the pain from the stings of some jellies, including the Australian box jelly.
+Some Australian beaches stock emergency beach kiosks with vinegar.)

 Jelly fish are hunted, a little bit

-It can be hard for scientists to determine which animals eat jellies because even if they look in their stomachs it’s hard to identify jellies from all the other goo in the a stomach.
-A few animals are known to eat jellyfish, including sunfish, sea turtles, sea cucumbers, crabs, shrimp, seagulls, penguins, sea lions and seals.
+It can be hard for scientists to determine which animals eat jellies because even if they look in their stomachs for what they ate it’s hard to identify jellies from all the other goo in the stomach.
+A few animals are known to eat jellyfish, including sea turtles, sunfish, sea cucumbers, crabs, shrimp, seagulls, penguins, sea lions and seals.
+Some jellies are considered a delicacy by some humans.

 Some websites claim that salmon will eat jellyfish.
 However, in one incident in Ireland a smack of poisonous jellies were swept into salmon farming pens and quickly killed all the salmon.
 (See the David Suzuki video referenced below for video footage.)

-Jessica Schaub, a masters student at University of British Columbia, researches jellyfish, and the moon jelly in particular.
+Jessica Schaub, a PhD candidate in oceanography at the University of British Columbia, researches jellyfish, and the moon jelly in particular.

-She describes how Jellies start as a planula larva, a tiny critter .2 millimeters in size, with 8 tentacles.
+She describes how moon jellies start as a planula larva, a tiny critter .2 millimeters in size, with 8 tentacles.
 They are so small their growth and eating behavior can only be studied under a microscope.
-They grow into polyps which are raised on the underside of the bell or within the oral arms.
+The planula are raised on the underside of the bell or within the oral arms.
 Eventually they release from their mother and swim around until they find something to attach to, which is usually a rock and can be the underwater portion of a dock structure.
 The larva grows into a small polyp which lives for many years in a colony.

 When the polyps get old enough, they start shedding new jellies, about 10 per year for moon jellies.
 That process is sort of like growing a flower which eventually wiggles off the main stem.
 The polyp is cloning itself.